 Chelsea summer transfer window 2025: Top targets, budget, most likely signings and priority positions

-With the first part of the summer transfer window having opened on June 1, Sports Mole takes a look at Chelsea's top targets and budget ahead of doing business.
+With the main summer transfer window having reopened on June 6, Sports Mole takes a look at Chelsea's top targets and budget ahead of doing business.

-Chelsea have elevated their status for this summer's transfer window through Champions League qualification and a Conference League trophy.
+Chelsea had already raised their profile for this summer's transfer window through Champions League qualification and a Conference League trophy even before they won the Club World Cup.

-Here, Sports Mole takes a look at how Chelsea are approaching the next nine days of business and who is currently most likely to end up making the move to Stamford Bridge.
+Here, Sports Mole takes a look at how Chelsea are approaching the summer transfer window and considers who is most likely to make the move to Stamford Bridge.

 Top targets

-Should everything go to plan, Ipswich Town forward Liam Delap will be completing a transfer to Chelsea on Monday or Tuesday, ticking a box in terms of acquiring a new centre-forward to compete with Nicolas Jackson and Marc Guiu.
+Ipswich Town forward Liam Delap has completed a transfer to Chelsea, ticking a box in terms of acquiring a new centre-forward to compete with Nicolas Jackson and Marc Guiu.

-With Andrey Santos and Estevao Willian already in line to be integrated into the squad after their times with Strasbourg and Palmeiras respectively, the only other current target position is central defence, but it remains to be seen how Chelsea will approach that area on the back of impressing in defence during the Premier League run-in.
+With Andrey Santos and Estevao Willian in line to be integrated into the squad after their times with Strasbourg and Palmeiras respectively, the only other current target position appeared to be central defence, but Mamadou Sarr's move from Strasbourg has now been finalised and he is allegedly being viewed as a first-team player ahead of next season.

 Budgets

-However, with the revenue generated from a top-four Premier League finish, winning the Conference League and, most notably, Champions League qualification and a Club World Cup appearance, Chelsea are in line for a vast increase to their revenue.
+However, with the revenue generated from a top-four Premier League finish, winning the Conference League and, most notably, Champions League qualification and lifting the Club World Cup, Chelsea are in line for a vast increase to their revenue.

 Most likely signings

-As noted, Delap will become a Chelsea player in a £30m deal should he pass his medical, essentially already taking the West Londoners to three fresh faces for 2025-26.
+As noted, Delap became a Chelsea player in a £30m deal before the Club World Cup, essentially taking the West Londoners to three fresh faces for 2025-26.

 Priority positions

-Aside from a new centre-back and potentially a backup option at left-back for Marc Cucurella, Chelsea may not do any further business.
+Aside from potentially moving for a backup option at left-back for Marc Cucurella or reigniting their chase for a new goalkeeper, Chelsea may not do any further business.

 Written by